wingkwong/leetcode-the-hard-way/tutorials/graph-theory/lca.md

 ---
-title: "Lowest Common Ancestor(LCA)"
+title: 'Lowest Common Ancestor(LCA)'
-description: "Lowest common ancestor (LCA) of two nodes x and y is the deepest(lowest) node that has both x and y as descendants"
+description: 'Lowest common ancestor (LCA) of two nodes x and y is the deepest(lowest) node that has both x and y as descendants'
 hide_table_of_contents: false
 keywords:
   - leetcode